yogeshwarsaini/medusa-aws-ecs-deploy/README.md

-# Medusa AWS ECS Deploy
+# Medusa AWS ECS Deploy.
 ✅ Deployment test commit for CI/CD check

 This project deploys the Medusa.js open-source headless commerce backend to AWS using: